 There is a tiered system to respond to low and/or falling attendance levels.
 These figures expressed as % attendance levels are intended as a guide.
 However, a decision may be made to intervene earlier at any stage if there is particular concern about a child's attendance.
-These letters are sent as a pupil hits a threshold and will detail how many days the pupil has already lost from their education.

-Attendance A standard letter is typically sent to any parent whose child's attendance has dropped just below 95%.
-This letter is for information - it notifies the parent of this attendance below 95%: level and explains that the school will continue to monitor the child's attendance.
-Where the cause for a child's attendance dropping below 95% is very specific and at least 10 days clearly known and evidenced to the school, we may decide that such a letter is not or two full weeks required or appropriate.
+A standard letter is typically sent to any parent whose child's attendance has dropped just below 95%.
+This letter is for information - it notifies the parent of this attendance below 95%: just below 95%.
+This letter is for information - it notifies the parent of this attendance level and explains that the school will continue to monitor the child's attendance.
+Where the cause for a child's attendance dropping below 95% is very specific and clearly known and evidenced to the school, we may decide that such a letter is not required or appropriate.
 For example, where a child has had a known and confirmed medical issue and where this is the only substantial cause for the lower attendance.
 In such circumstances, the child's attendance will be closely monitored - further reduction in attendance may prompt this initial letter, without the need to wait for the next formal half- termly audit.
-The standard letter described above may be used again where a child's attendance Attendance sits at this level.
-This letter may be used twice in succession but if attendance remains between 90% at this level for a third time, it will be treated as for attendance which is below 90%. and 94% between 19 and 10 days absence or between 1 month and 2 full weeks absence Attendance Attendance at 90% equates to 19 days absence through a year and is therefore a cause for concern.
-In such circumstances, parents will receive a specific letter which which is below very clearly identifies that the attendance level is a significant cause for concern 90% (except for in exceptional circumstances where the attendance is not a cause for concern, such as known medical conditions).
-Parents are requested to attend a at least 1 months meeting, the purpose of which is to explore the reasons for the child's low attendance absence and agree appropriate support.
+Attendance between 90% and 94% The standard letter described above may be used again where a child's attendance sits at this level.
+This letter may be used twice in succession but if attendance remains at this level for a third time, it will be treated as for attendance which is below 90%.
+Attendance which is below 90% Attendance at 90% equates to 19 days absence through a year and is therefore a cause for concern.
+In such circumstances, parents will receive a specific letter which very clearly identifies that the attendance level is a significant cause for concern (except for in exceptional circumstances where the attendance is not a cause for concern, such as known medical conditions).
+Parents are requested to attend a meeting, the purpose of which is to explore the reasons for the child's low attendance and agree appropriate support.
 The content of this meeting will be used to draw up an attendance improvement plan which will be shared with the parents and a review date will be agreed.
 Participants in that meeting may vary according to the circumstances but may often involve staff such as the allocated lead within the school, class Teacher / tutor, SENCo and pastoral staff.
 The school may also invite the Local Authority Inclusion Lead.
 At this stage, school should make it known and confirm in writing that absences cannot be authorised without medical evidence unless there are exceptional reasons which render this inappropriate (for example, a known medical condition); school cannot routinely authorise absence where a child's attendance has reached this level of concern.
-Unless there are specific circumstances, the school will not be authorising absences at Attendance this stage because attendance at 90% equates to 19 days absence through a year.
-If which continues attendance is not showing reasonable improvement within three weeks of the last to decline from communication to parents, then schools will take further action which will involve below 90% further meetings with the parents.
+Attendance which continues to decline from below 90% Unless there are specific circumstances, the school will not be authorising absences at this stage because attendance at 90% equates to 19 days absence through a year.
+If attendance is not showing reasonable improvement within three weeks of the last communication to parents, then schools will take further action which will involve further meetings with the parents.
 It is likely that a referral for intervention by the Local Authority will be appropriate; certainly advice from the LA Inclusion Lead will be sought.